 Treat your guests to pampering at a luxurious spa, decadent desserts, some vino, and a delicious meal.
-Evan Todd Spa & Salon (pictured) at the Conrad Indianapolis is a great places to start.
 Head to Mass Ave to tour and taste test at local favorites Best Chocolate in Town and Flying Cupcake, then sample wines at Mass Ave Wine Shoppe or Easley Winery.

 An entire day can be spent touring one of the top ten largest art museums in the nation, the Indianapolis Museum of Art at Newfields, with 152 acres of manicured gardens and grounds and a 50,000-piece permanent collection that includes Robert Indiana’s original LOVE sculpture (it’s not in Philly or New York City).
 Enjoy a gourmet lunch surrounded by the artwork.
 Or venture to the bohemian village of Broad Ripple to discover art galleries and the Indianapolis Art Center (pictured), a Michael Graves designed building surrounded by a sculpture park.
 Workshops in many mediums are available to groups.

 A 150-acre urban organic dairy farm and artisan creamery just minutes from Indy’s downtown represents the rich agriculture that surrounds Indianapolis and feeds local restaurants.
 Traders Point Creamery crafts, serves, and sells gourmet cheeses, ice cream, yogurt, and milk from the Brown Swiss cows grazing their rolling pastures.
 Tours, taste testing, and dining at The Loft restaurant makes for a great day on the farm.